 Azure AD users that are supported for Azure AD B2B scenarios as guest users (see What is Azure B2B collaboration) can connect to SQL Database and Azure Synapse as individual users or members of an Azure AD group created in the associated Azure AD, and mapped manually using the CREATE USER (Transact-SQL) statement in a given database.

 contosotest (with the Azure AD domain

-firstname.lastname@example.org member.
-Then, this group must be created for a specific database (that is, MyDatabase) by Azure AD SQL admin or Azure AD DBO by executing a Transact-SQL
+usergroup then this group must be created for a specific database (such as MyDatabase) by an Azure AD SQL administrator, or Azure AD DBO by executing the Transact-SQL statement

 MyDatabase using the SSMS authentication option

-Active Directory – Universal with MFA support.
-The usergroup, by default, has only the connect permission and any further data access that will need to be granted in the normal way.
-Note that user
+Azure Active Directory – Universal with MFA.
+By default, the user or usergroup only has connect permission.
+Any further data access will need to be granted in the database by a user with enough privilege.

-contosotest.onmicrosoft.com in the SSMS Connection Property dialog box.
-The AD domain name or tenant ID option is only supported for the Universal with MFA connection options, otherwise it is greyed out.
+contosotest.onmicrosoft.com in the Connection Property dialog box.
+The AD domain name or tenant ID option is only supported for the Azure Active Directory - Universal with MFA authentication.
+Otherwise, the check box it is greyed out.